97mark749/COVID-19-Cases-Research-/README.md

 Questions:

-    1) Does The age of an individual effect the likelyhood of infection?
+    1) Does The age of an individual affect the likelihood of infection?
     2) Does state population per a Sq.
 Mile coorelate with the possibility of infection?
     3) Does the temperature of a specific region affect (slow or speed up) the infection rate of the COVID-19?